vippsas/vipps-episerver/README.md

 Back to checkout, product, wishlist or cart page.

 If the payment is processed and the paymenttype is WISHLISTEXPRESS, you might also consider finding the customers wishlist cart and deleting it in the fallback controller.

 *Note that this only applies to Express payments.
-If you are only using vipps in the checkout, VippsPaymentType will always be CHECKOUT and the redirect action will be determined by if the payment succeeded or not.*
+If you are only using Vipps in the checkout, VippsPaymentType will always be CHECKOUT and the redirect action will be determined by if the payment succeeded or not.*

 The ProcessAuthorizationResponse also contains a possible error message as well as a ProcessResponseErrorType enum.
  - NONE